KrzysztofZaremba/KrzysztofZaremba.github.io/_pages/about.md

 <br>

-I am a Ph.D. student in the Department of Economics at Columbia University.
-I am on the job market during the 2022-2023 season.

-My research interests are <b>health economics</b>,  <b>network economics</b>, <b>family economics</b>, and <b>applied econometrics</b>.
-I strive to understand how economic incentives change health outcomes through their impact on contact networks and partnership formation.
-In my job market paper, I study the effects of partnership formation and within-couple bargaining on maternal and neonatal health.

-I am particularly excited about network data analysis and data visualizations.
-Visit my <a href="https://kzaremba.shinyapps.io/Dystansowanie/" target="_blank"> app monitoring social distancing in Poland </a>.
-You can also see an example of visualizations from my work in the animation below.
+I recently completed my Ph.D. in economics from Columbia University, and this fall, I will be joining the Business School at Instituto Tecnológico Autónomo de México as an assistant professor.

+My main research fields are <b>health economics</b>,  <b>network economics</b>, and <b>family economics</b>.

 <br>